-Unless otherwise restricted by the University or these bylaws, any action required or permitted to be taken at any meeting of the faculty may be taken without a meeting if all faculty entitled to vote in a meeting of the faculty are notified, and two thirds of the faculty so entitled to vote consent thereto in writing or by electronic transmission, and the writing or writings or electronic transmissions or transmissions are filed with the minutes of proceedings of the faculty.
-Such filing shall be in paper form if the minutes are maintained in paper form and shall be in electronic form.
+Unless otherwise restricted by the University or these bylaws, any action required or permitted to be taken at any meeting of the faculty may be taken without a meeting if all faculty entitled to vote in a meeting of the faculty are notified, and two-thirds of the faculty so entitled to vote consent thereto in writing or by electronic transmission, and the proceedings of the faculty.
+Such filing shall be in paper form if the minutes are maintained in paper form and shall be in electronic form if the minutes are maintained in electronic form.
+Minutes of every meeting will be distributed to all attendees with request for corrections.